-Pop-up containers are some of the most flexible solutions available when trying to create the perfect business or living space.
-Shipping containers have been used for transporting goods for many years, but today these pop-up containers have a variety of more unusual uses.
+As some of the most flexible solutions available when trying to create the perfect business or living space, shipping containers have been used for transporting goods for many years, but today these structures have a variety of more unusual uses.

-Although pop-up containers have been rising in popularity across the world for many years, there are still some misconceptions when it comes to creating shipping container spaces.
-In this article, we will debunk some of the misconceptions which you may have heard about pop-up containers.
+Although they have been rising in popularity across the world for many years, there are still some misconceptions when it comes to creating shipping container spaces.
+In this article, we will debunk some of the misconceptions which you may have heard about this type of container.

 The flexible nature of shipping containers means they can be tailored to suit every requirement, so the investment required for different levels of finishes is entirely up to you.
 If the final design includes no additions such as exterior cladding and expensive internal finishes, it is possible to save as much as 40% on construction costs, using traditional materials.